swaroop1709/csmu_hackathon/README.md

 We created an **Avengers-themed Language Translator** that combines powerful translation capabilities with an interactive and dynamic user interface inspired by Marvel superheroes.

 Team Members:-
-Swaroop Dhuri
+Swaroop Dhuri,
-Sudhanshu Nijap
+Sudhanshu Nijap,
-Sheldon Patel
+Sheldon Patel,
 Joy Nigrel